 - Perceived English language competence and domestic student social support make roughly equal contributions to international student well-being

-Two manuscripts have been accepted for publication, two are under review or revision, and one manuscript is in preparation.
+Two manuscripts have been accepted for publication, three are under review or revision, and one manuscript is in preparation.